 The Renaissance Education Department strives to enhance the vibrancy of our community by providing quality arts experiences that engage and educate across generations.

 Do you happen to know a K-12 grade student who loves to write stories?
 The MindSprouts Creative Writing Contest celebrates the imagination in every student by giving them the chance to see their stories come alive!
 Ren teaching artist Dauphne Maloney visits classrooms to conduct a jump-start writing session, leaving your student with the tools to submit a fully-developed story, poem, or play to the MindSprouts Writing Competition.
-Top submissions each year are developed into a script and produced on the Renaissance stage as part of the MindSprouts Showcase in May 2018!
+Top submissions each year are developed into a script and produced on the Renaissance stage as part of the MindSprouts Showcase on May 17, 2018!
 Teachers can schedule a workshop for their class by calling the Renaissance Education Dept. at 419-522-2726 ext.
 212.

 Renaissance Youth Opera Theatre (RYOT) embraces a child’s curiosity, and gives students in grades 2-12 the chance to explore the world of theatre—whether they are interested in acting, singing, dancing, assisting with lights, helping to create costumes and props, or building the set.
 Under the direction of Lori Turner, RYOT is an intensive experience in which students work directly with experts to learn choreography, music, acting, and technical aspects of the theatre.
 Auditions are held in September and February, and 2017-2018 shows include The Slipper and the Rose and Into the Woods, Jr.